byuflowlab/CCBlade.jl/docs/src/tutorial.md

 ## Wind Turbine

 First, we need to define the geometric parameterization.
+This example approximately corresponds to the NREL 5MW reference wind turbine.
+There are two structs to define the geometry, the first is for the whole rotor, and the second defines properties that vary along the blade radius.
+The first is the rotor:

 ```@docs
 Rotor
 ```

-Note that ``r`` is the distance along the blade, rather than in the rotor plane.
 Rhub/Rtip define the hub and tip radius and are used for hub/tip corrections, for integration of loads, and for nondimensionalization.
 The parameter `turbine` just changes the input/output conventions.
 If `turbine=true` then the following positive directions for inputs, induced velocities, and loads are used as shown in the figure below.

 ![](turbine.png)